FLAMEGPU/FLAMEGPU2-docs/src/guide/3-behaviour-definition/1-defining-agent-functions.rst

 Defining an Agent Function
 --------------------------

+Agent Functions can be specified as C++ functions, built at compile time when using the C++ interface, or they can be specified as Run-Time Compiled (RTC) functions when using the C++ interface, or the Python interface.

 An agent function is defined using the ``FLAMEGPU_AGENT_FUNCTION`` macro.
 This takes three arguments: a unique name identifying the function, an input message communication strategy, and an output message communication strategy.
-We will discuss messages in more detail later, so for now don't worry about the second and third paramters.
+We will discuss messages in more detail later, so for now don't worry about the second and third parameters.

-In C++, these definitions should appear before your main function.
-In python, they should be specified in string literals, with the containing variable'state name matching the unique function identifier:
+For Non-RTC functions, when using the C++ interface, the ``FLAMEGPU_AGENT_FUNCTION`` macro can be used to declare and define the agent function, which can then be associated with the ``flamegpu::AgentDescription`` object using the ``newFunction`` method.

 .. tabs::